 Agatha Christie was a keen, if nervous, golfer and regularly played at both Torquay and Churston...1.28 miles away

-Beacon Cove is a haven away from the main beach of Torquay and is close to Living Coasts, the...1.42 miles away
+Beacon Cove is a perfect haven away from the main beach of Torquay, close to Living Coasts, a part...1.42 miles away

 The Royal Torbay Yacht Club hosts many prestigious sailing championships including inter alia, the...1.43 miles away